se4ai/se4ai.github.io/about-tools.md

 are important[^holmes]
 since they let us simplify how we report models,  thus simplifying  all the subsequent activity inspired by that model.

-[^holmes]: From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.
-Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br> Holmes: "To the curious incident of the dog in the night-time."<br> Gregory: "The dog did nothing in the night-time."<br> Holmes: "That was the curious incident."
+[^holmes]: From the _Adventure of Silver Blaze_ by Arthur Conan Doyle.<br>Gregory (Scotland Yard detective): "Is there any other point to which you would wish to draw my attention?"<br> Holmes: "To the curious incident of the dog in the night-time."<br> Gregory: "The dog did nothing in the night-time."<br> Holmes: "That was the curious incident."

 ## Optimizers